k-eeer/testSearchKeyword/README.md

     when load tested with 60 current users.
 In the final figure below,the median response time(yellow line) is 300ms to 400ms, and 95% response time(green line) is 100ms to 200ms then.

-    Some request fails(red line) when total requests per second around 60 due to Http Error 418.
+    In the first figure below,some request fails(red line) and bocome dominant when total requests per second around 60 due to Http Error 418.
     The error might be solved by providing proxy list.

 ![](https://github.com/k-eeer/testSearchKeyword/blob/master/output/totalRequestsPerSecond.png)